iocage/iocage/doc/source/debian.rst

 ===========================================

 This section shows the process to set up a Debian (GNU/kFreeBSD) jail.
-GNrUkFreeBSD is a Debian userland tailored for the FreeBSD kernel.
+GNU/kFreeBSD is a Debian userland tailored for the FreeBSD kernel.

 The examples in this section use a jail with the custom name **debjail**.
 Remember to replace **debjail** with your jail's UUID or